 When the crew is standing on the bluff supposedly watching the flaming Enterprise hulk, they were in fact watching a tennis ball mounted on an overhead boom microphone.
-The shot had to taken many times because not everyone was watching it at the same time.
+The shot had to be taken many times because not everyone was watching it at the same time.

-Janice Rand, Kirk's yeoman in season one of Star Trek (1966) and returned as transporter chief in Star Trek: The Motion Picture (1979), makes a cameo appearance during the Enterprise's docking sequence.
+Grace Lee Whitney: Janice Rand, Kirk's yeoman in season one of Star Trek (1966) and returned as transporter chief in Star Trek: The Motion Picture (1979), makes a cameo appearance during the Enterprise's docking sequence.
 She is the red haired officer in the spacedock lounge who shakes her head in disapproval as she sees the ship's damage.

 Close to the end of the film, after landing on Vulcan.
 While Spock's body is being carried up the long staircase to begin the fal-tor-pan ritual, the "maidens" carrying Spock are not actually touching him.
 They are actually holding their hands above him, effectively levitating his body to the altar.

-In the earlier drafts of the screenplay, the Enterprise's auto destruct finished with the ship's engine core exploding, resulting in a massive matter/antimatter explosion, visible from the planet's surface.
+In the earlier drafts of the screenplay, the Enterprise's auto destruct finished with the ship's engine core exploding, resulting in a massive matter and antimatter explosion, visible from the planet's surface.
 Harve Bennett later changed this to the primary hull exploding, and the secondary being destroyed in the planet's atmosphere, reasoning that an antimatter explosion would probably destroy the Klingon ship as well.
 However, a mix-up resulted in the ILM crew doing the sequence according to the earlier version.
 Bennett considered using this version in the final film, but asked ILM to redo it, this time saying it would make the scene afterward look too much like the ending of Star Wars: Episode VI - Return of the Jedi (1983).
-They saved money by re-using the footage from the initial sequence up to the point where the primary hull exploded, then started the new sequence just after.
+They saved money by re-using the footage from the initial sequence up to the point where the primary hull exploded, then started the new sequence just afterward.